 All costs associated with collection on the account, including but not limited to attorney's fees, shall be paid by the student's family.
-The Parent/Guardian of the student is legally responsible for all fees incurred by the student.
-Riverview Charter School reserves the right to use outside agencies to attempt to collect any amounts owed.
+The Parent/Guardian of the student is legally responsible for all fees

 Definitions

 Returned Check Fee: Per RCS policy, all returned checks are subject to a \$35.00 fee.